gdoy1/dnanexus_illumina_automator/README.md

 George Doyle (developer)

 ## License
-This project is released under the [MIT License](https://opensource.org/licenses/MIT).
-This license grants you permission to use, modify, and distribute the software for any purpose, including commercial use, without any restrictions or limitations.
 The software is provided "as is" without warranty of any kind, either express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement.

-By using this project, you agree to the terms of the MIT License.
+By using this project, you agree to the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## Changelog